bogdanstoicasn/openbook-reader/README.md

 - Signal traces width: 0.15mm

-- No routing under ESP antenna
+- No routing under ESP antenna.

-- 2 layers PCB with 2 ground planes
+- 2 layers PCB with 2 ground planes.

-- All components on TOP Layer
+- All components on TOP Layer.

+- Test pads were placed close to the relevant signals to facilitate easier probing and debugging.

+- PCB cut near ESP32-C6 antenna for better signal, with a keep-out zone to reduce interference.

+- The PCB layout follows the reference design shown in Images/layout_reference.pdf.

+- All PCB traces are routed to avoid 90-degree angles to ensure signal integrity and reduce the risk of electromagnetic interference (EMI).

+- The 3D connection model for the display has been designed to provide a realistic representation of the **Display**; however, the connection model it's not flexible(used just for accurate display representation)

 ## 3D Visualizations